 We are currently in desperate need of linens for our shelters.
-By donating the linens you are helping provide LifeMoves clients with the warmth and comfort of a good night’s sleep.
-More info see: Linen Flyer Click Here or purchase items that are delivered directly to those in need at: roonga.com/linens
+By donating linens you are helping provide LifeMoves clients with the warmth and comfort of a good night’s sleep.
+For more information, View our Linen Flyer, or purchase items to be delivered directly to those in need at roonga.com/linens.

 LifeMoves | Family Crossroads

 50 Hillcrest Drive, Daly City, CA.

 View the First Step for Families Wish List

 How to purchase items on the wish list:

 2. Go to “Your List” on the menu

 4. Type in “LifeMoves” and wish list will appear

 325 Villa Terrace, San Mateo, CA 94401 (map)